Embedded democracy: Delegative democracy

 A delegative democracy occurs when there is a lack of horizontal accountability and one branch of government becomes powerful enough to control the entire government.
 In a delegative democracy, the judiciary and legislative branches are often unable to properly check the power of the executive branch.
 This lets the executive shift the balance of power into its favor.

 However, the power of the executive in a delegative democracy is still restricted in the sense that the president has heavy control of the state only for the length of his term.
 This creates a high-stakes election process wherein the winner is granted power that is only checked by non-institutionalized power structures, such as those systems that create vertical accountability.
 Most of the research on delegative democracies has concerned the populist leaders of Central and South America who used the executive branch to govern the country as they saw fit.

+Frozen Democracy

+A frozen democracy occurs when a democratically elected leader or Government suspends elections either indefinitely or temporarily.
+Typically, this is done through the declaration of Martial Law.
+A frozen democracy differs from the other types in that it is still run by a democratically elected leader, but the elected representatives and/or the public are unable to vote to re-elect the current ruling party, or replace it with a new one.
+One modern example of a frozen democracy is Ukraine, whereby following Russia's illegal invasion, martial law was declared, thereby suspending the elections.
+Other examples include Latin American nations such as Venezuela in the 1990s.